Viciouss/viciouss.github.io/_posts/2022-01-24-note-10_1-boot_image.md

 ## Get to know your Boot Image

-To boot the device with S-Boot as boot loader, we need to provide an image that has a special format.
+To boot the device with S-Boot as boot loader, you need to provide an image that has a special format.
 This format is described on the <a href="https://source.android.com/devices/bootloader/boot-image-header" target="_new">Boot Image Header</a> page of the AOSP project.
 In our case, as the device was released with Android 4, this is the legacy header or version 0.
 It contains the following entries:

 * kernel image size and address
 * ramdisk size and address
 * second bootloader size and address
 * some meta data

-We are interested in the kernel image and ramdisk, on the Galaxy Note 10.1 the second stage boot loader (S-Boot) is not part of the boot image.
+The interesting part here is the kernel image and ramdisk, on the Galaxy Note 10.1 the second stage boot loader (S-Boot) is not part of the boot image.
 It resides on its own partition.

 ## Creating a Boot Image